-Commitments for goods or services for which SU is financially responsible must be authorized through University procedures-including the applicable procurement procedures-prior to commitment.
+Commitments for goods or services for which SU is financially responsible must be authorized through university procedures-including the applicable procurement procedures-prior to commitment.
 Individuals making unauthorized commitments or purchases are at risk for personal liability for any incurred expense.

 Individuals with authority to sign contracts on behalf of the University should request confirmation that the purchaser/business owner followed the procurement procedures outlined in this Policy and used race-and sex-neutral procurement procedures, and procedures designed to encourage DBE participation.
 If the business owner is unable to provide the signor sufficient assurances, the signor should determine whether it is in the best interest of the University to reprocure the contract following the appropriate procedures.
-This should be done in consultation with the Office of University Counsel to account for the potential legal risks that may be associated with re-procurement.
-If the signor determines that it is in the best interest of the University to re-procure the contract, the purchaser/business owner shall do so following the requirements set forth in this Policy.
+This should be done in consultation with the Office of University Counsel to account for the potential legal risks that may be associated with re-procure the contract, the purchaser/business owner shall do so following the requirements set forth in this Policy.